Expert data-driven analysis and financial assessment to help you develop the best strategies for your benefit programs

 Any employers that participate in single-employer or agent multiple-employer defined benefit OPEB plans are required to measure and disclose an amount for annual OPEB cost on the accrual basis of accounting.
 KBC’s actuarial valuations not only include all necessary disclosures, notes to the financial statements, and required supplementary information, but also include additional exhibits that provide a variety of benefits to our clients.
 These exhibits are modeled directly after the examples provided within GASB’s statements making them both easy to understand and easy to use without need for further modification by the government entities and/or the auditors.

-Key Benefit Concepts is a leader in the interpretation and implementation of
+Key Benefit Concepts is a leader in the

-GASB Statements pertaining to post-employment actuarial valuations.
+of GASB Statements pertaining to post-employment actuarial valuations.

 KBC provides valuations of post-employment benefits as well as consulting services to evaluate and restructure post-employment benefits.
 In this process, we have found government entities that find it more appropriate to provide a non-elective 403(b) contribution/plan.
 Some include an annual employer match with a vesting schedule.
 The amount of contribution or match may increase based upon the employees’ years of service.
 Out of a need for good record keeping, KBC has expanded its pension services to include such post-employment 403(b) recordkeeping.
 Please contact us if your organization is interested in this service.